 Grants & Stipends

-The first-year designated practicum placement is a non-profit child welfare agency that targets Title IV-E children and families.
-The second year designated practicum placement is a county public child welfare agency (example: DCFS), where students will have the opportunity to practice and develop skills and tasks consistent with those of Children’s Social Work in public child welfare.
+The first-year designated practicum placement is a non-profit agency serving Title IV-E (or Title IV-E at risk) children and families.
+The second-year designated practicum placement is at a county public child welfare agency (example: DCFS), where students will have the opportunity to practice and develop skills and tasks consistent with those of Children’s Social Work in public child welfare.

 As with all stipends, there will be a competitive application process and availability is dependent on funding and agency availability.
 Those interested must apply to CSUN’s MSW Program first and application information will be distributed upon admittance to the MSW program.